crbeaman21/404-Fall-2025-Team-24/Application Code/readme.md

 Hello
-The Application code is actually under the 2 folders named "ios" and "
+The Application code is actually under the 2 folders named "ios" and "lib"